Cour-de-cassation/label/packages/courDeCassation/README.md

 prod label script exportSpecificDocument --documentNumber=10000 --source=jurinet
 ```

-### We need to update the route of some documents after afer an update of route rules
+### We need to update the route of some documents after after an update of route rules

 In Wallix, with a Cygwin terminal:
 ```